Tuesday, November 20, 2007

 The fledgling bands we see here seem motivated primarily by sex, drugs and the promise of lots of money---or at least play to the camera by stating that.
 We do see a glimpse of the creative process at the film’s close watching Megadeth’s self-destructive but undeniably talented Dave Mustaine in the studio near the film’s end.
 Unlike many poppier bands like Poison, Megadeth would succeed into the alternative 1990’s without missing a beat.
 The aforementioned Seduce is another band with something more on the brain than sex and drugs.

-admitted that it was) but would have fit right in with everything else we saw on his wildly successful reality series 15 years later.
+but would have fit right in with everything else we saw on his wildly successful reality series 15 years later.
 And then there’s poor Chris Holmes of W.A.S.P.
 Well, maybe not poor, assuming this is his home.
 That’s a pretty nice pool.
-But as he groggily slurs his words in front of his mother and waves around his bottle of vodka, he comes across like the insecure kid in high school who kept trying to convince everyone how cool he was.
+But as he groggily slurs his words in front of his mother and waves around his bottle of vodka, he comes across as the insecure kid in school who kept trying to convince everyone how cool he was.
 It’s hard not to feel a little sorry for him.